The German Club

 e) to encourage individual and group initiatives, within the Society, that educate, entertain and give artistic expression.

-Bill Prindl (Vice President), Treasurer Mona Jane, Secretary (vacant), Bill Buckley (Director at Large), Willi Fahning (Director at Large), John Fear (Director Building & Grounds), Sam Iseli (Director Buildings and Grounds), Monika Von Selz (Director at Large, Phone and Program Committee), Elfie Quay (Director Program Committee)
+Bill Prindl (Vice President), Mona Jane (Treasurer), Bill Buckley (Director at Large), Willi Fahning (Director at Large), John Fear (Secretary), Christina Wegner (Director at Large), Rick Przybysz (Director Buildings and Grounds), Monika Von Selz (Director at Large, Phone and Program Committee), Elfie Quay (Director Program Committee)

 The Board encourages all members (and guests) to participate with events and activities.
 Please support your Society and contact us if you have feedback, suggestions, or would like more information.